googlefonts/googlefonts.github.io/gf-guide/statics.md

 ## Unsupported styles

 If a family has styles which are not in the above table, they should be released as a separate/new family.
 To do this, append any unsupported style (e.g Condensed) to the family name, so it becomes part of the family name, rather than part of the style name.
 We frequently use this approach for [Condensed](https://fonts.google.com/?query=condensed) and [smallcap](https://fonts.google.com/?query=sc) sibling families.
-This way, we never have to use `name IDs 21/22` for the WWS convention.
+This way, we never have to use `name ID 21`/`22` for the weight-width-slope (WWS) convention.

 For projects which use Glyphs.app, you can follow the example of [Archivo](https://github.com/Omnibus-Type/Archivo) which contains glyphs files that are set correctly.
 An additional field `Localised Family Name` should be added in all concerned instances in order to append the non supported style to the family name and override the one in font info.